krishns18/FRONTEND_PROJECTS/markdown-previewer/README.md

 ### Markdown Previewer

-A markdown previewer build using React.
+A markdown previewer built using React.

 #### Installation Instructions
 * Clone the repository